PeerInfinity/Archipelago/docs/json/developer/guides/creating-modules.md

 import { GreeterUI } from './greeterUI.js';

-// Define metadata for the module export const moduleInfo = {
+// Define metadata for the module (optional but good practice) export const moduleInfo = {
   name: 'Greeter',
   description: 'A simple example module that displays a welcome message.', };

-// The registration function called by init.js export function register(registrationApi) {
+// The registration function called by init.js during Phase 1 export function register(registrationApi) {
   console.log('[Greeter Module] Registering...');

   // Register our UI class as a panel component that Golden Layout can use.
   // The first argument is the 'componentType' used in layout configurations. registrationApi.registerPanelComponent('greeterPanel', GreeterUI);

-  // We are subscribing to 'ui:notification', so we should declare it. registrationApi.registerEventBusSubscriberIntent('ui:notification');
 }

-// (Optional) The initialize function for more complex setup. export function initialize(moduleId, priorityIndex, initializationApi) {
+// (Optional) The initialize function for more complex setup, called in Phase 3. export function initialize(moduleId, priorityIndex, initializationApi) {
   console.log(`[Greeter Module] Initializing with ID: ${moduleId}`);
   // This is where you would get settings or the dispatcher if needed.